codereached/openstack-compute-api/README.md

 OpenStack Compute API.
 I've used [API Blueprint](http://apiblueprint.org/) for formatting and describing the proposed API.

+# API Conventions

+There are a number of common conventions used throughout the API documentation.
+We include them here to avoid having to repeat sections in the specification.

+## Common HTTP Return Codes

+### 400 Bad Request

+A `400 Bad Request` shall be returned under the following conditions:

+ - The payload of a request was malformed
+ - The payload of a request contained invalid or improper input
+ - The payload of a request contained references to non-existing entities

+### 401 Unauthorized

+A `401 Unauthorized` shall be returned when a requesting user was not authenticated by the authenticating service (typically, OpenStack Identity)

+### 403 Forbidden

+A `403 Forbidden` shall be returned when the requesting user does not have permission to perform the requested action.

+### 404 Not Found

+A `404 Not Found` shall be returned when any of the following conditions occur:

+ - The URL requested is not found in the API route map
+ - The requested URL was valid, but the entity does not exist
+ - The requested URL was valid, but the entity was not owned or shared with the requesting user

+### 501 Not Implemented

+A `501 Not Implemented` shall be returned when the OpenStack Compute service does not provide the facility required.

 # OpenStack Compute API Root [/]

 ## GET /